huggingface/transformers/examples/flax/README.md

 ## Supported models

 Porting models from PyTorch to JAX/Flax is an ongoing effort.
-If you are interested in contributing a model in JAX/Flax, please have a look at this [Porting a PyTorch model to Flax (TODO: Patrick)]() guide and feel free to contact the 🤗 Hugging Face team.
+Feel free to reach out if you are interested in contributing a model in JAX/Flax -- we'll be adding a guide for porting models from PyTorch in the upcoming few weeks.

 Currently, the following models are supported in Flax: